mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

 Additional documents that are added to this collection will be distributed evenly between the shards.

-Use the following commands in the :option:`mongo` to return these statics against each cluster:
+Use the following commands in the :program:`mongo` to return these statics against each cluster:

 .. code-block:: javascript